shirokumakur0/Riemannian-interior-point-trust-region-method/README.md

 It also calls the 'problem_coordinator' and 'solver' modules to create and solve the optimization problem, respectively.

 1. Running the 'analyzer' module generates final outputs, which are saved in the 'result' folder.
+We assume that analyzer.ipynb is run on Google Colab.
 The 'analyzer' reads and analyzes the raw data from the 'intermediate' folder to produce these outputs.
 The outputs may include visualizations, graphs, or comparative tables, depending on the nature of the experiment.

 For a visual representation of the relationships and workflow among the modules, you can refer to the following: